dheeraj-scfbio/search-ml/USAGE.md

     Ensure `4dfr.pdb` is in your current directory.
 2.  **Run the command:**
     ```bash
-    bash master.sh 4dfr MTX DB
+    bash master.sh 4dfr.pdb MTX DB
     ```
 3.  **Verify:**
     The script will create a directory (e.g., `1734177600`).
-Inside, check `results.txt` for the affinity scores.
+Inside, check `results.csv` for the affinity scores.

 ### Scenario B: Screening against FDA Approved Drugs (FDA)
 **Goal:** You have a target protein file named `target_prot.pdb` with a co-crystallized ligand named `LIG`.
 You want to find FDA-approved drugs that might bind to this pocket.